oxygenium-network/oxygenium/.autodoc/docs/markdown/io/src/main/scala/org/alephium/io/ReadableKV.md

 2. What is the `IOResult` type used in this code?
    - The `get`, `getOpt`, and `exists` methods all return a `IOResult` type, but it's not clear what this type represents or how it's used.

-3. How is this code related to the rest of the Alephium project?
+3. How is this code related to the rest of the Oxygenium project?
-   - The code includes a copyright notice and license information, but it's unclear how this code fits into the larger Alephium project or what its dependencies might be.
+   - The code includes a copyright notice and license information, but it's unclear how this code fits into the larger Oxygenium project or what its dependencies might be.